Eigenvalues of Cayley graphs: Energies of Cayley graphs

 \subsection{Energies of Cayley graphs on finite chain rings and gcd graphs of unique factorization domains}

-Recall from section \ref{subsec:ring-gcd} the definition of $\Cay(R, \CC)$ for a finite chain ring $R$.
-The following result was proved by Suntornpoch and Meemark in \cite{SuntornpochM16}.
+The following result due to Suntornpoch and Meemark \cite{SuntornpochM16} gives a formula for the energy of the Cayley graph $\Cay(R, D)$ on a finite chain ring $R$ (see Section \ref{subsec:ring-gcd} for related definitions).
 In the special case when $R = \ZZZ_{p^s}$, it gives exactly Theorem \ref{simplecase}.

-\begin{thm} \emph{(\cite[Section 2]{SuntornpochM16})} Let $R$ be a finite chain ring and $\CC$ be as in \eqref{eq:calC}.
+\begin{thm} \emph{(\cite[Section 2]{SuntornpochM16})} Let $R$ be a finite chain ring and $D$ be as in \eqref{eq:calC}.
 Then

 \end{thm}